DDR-Khat/thevaultstreamer/README.md

     /the_vault internal received_sub actor

+New commands are -

-    /the_vault internal raffle actor
+    /the_vault internal raffle actor *

+    /the_vault raider

-Received sub only adds sub fighters to the vault - no arena code has been added.
+*Received sub only adds sub fighters to the vault - no arena code has been added.